jeffpar/pcjs.v1/disks/pcx86/diags/ibm/ega/README.md

     ---   ---   ---   ---
     OFF   OFF   OFF    ON

-The machine below uses the last option (ie, a Color Display configuration).
+The machine above uses the last option (ie, a Color Display configuration).
 A configuration with the [PCjs Debugger](debugger/) is available as well.

-Fantasy Land still has some issues running in the PCx86 emulator, but we're working on them.
-You'll notice some additional "diagnostic" windows below the machine, which are essentially live representations of the 4 EGA "font banks" that Fantasy Land loads as part of its initialization.
-Since every font can also be rendered in any of 16 colors, each window shows 16 "slices" of the font in each of the 16 active colors.

 The EGA supported fonts with character heights up to 32 scan lines, so the maximum font size for a complete set of 256 characters was 8K.
 However, the EGA required each font to be loaded on a 16K boundary in plane 2, so if